Appulcake/PauelsRandomFixes/README.md

 >   but other inputs from e.g. keyboard/controller are still allowed that stack with this)
 > - Option to Restore VJ's position to where it was when map is closed
 >
-> Client only, on by default (does nothing when not using Virtual Joystick).
+> Client only, on by default.
 ---

 #### LongRangeGunServerValidatorFix